What does the pituitary gland do?

 The hypothalamus

-The hypothalamus, which controls the pituitary by sending messages, is situated immediately above the pituitary gland.
+The hypothalamus, which controls the pituitary gland by sending messages, is situated immediately above the pituitary gland.

 This serves as a communications centre for the pituitary gland, by sending messages or signals to the pituitary in the form of hormones.
 These travel via the bloodstream and nerves down the pituitary stalk.
-These signals control the production and release of further hormones from the pituitary gland signalling other glands and organs in the body.
+These signals control the production and release of further hormones from the pituitary gland, which are involved in signalling other glands and organs in the body.

 The hypothalamus influences the functions of temperature regulation, food intake, thirst and water intake, sleep and wake patterns, emotional behaviour and memory.